 En español | If you're cleaning out your closets this summer, you might wonder why you kept your copy of The Beatles (known as the White Album since its release in 1968).
 And if your copy is scratched, with Cheez-Its mashed between the double covers, well, you have reason to wonder.

-On the other hand, if you have a copy in excellent condition, you could get $60 or more for it, depending on the shape it’s in and whether it includes the poster of all four Beatles.
+On the other hand, if you have a copy in excellent condition, you could get $240, depending on the shape it’s in and whether it includes the poster of all four Beatles.
 And if you somehow have the first copy of the album pressed, formerly owned by Ringo Starr, you could probably get at least $790,000 — which is what Ringo got for it in 2015.

 Of course, you never know whether something is valuable until you research it.
 A Raleigh, North Carolina, collector looked in an old lunch box that had been passed down from his great-uncle to his father.
 Inside was a 1910 baseball card of Shoeless Joe Jackson, a legendary hitter whose name was forever tarred by his part in fixing the 1919 World Series.
 The card sold for $492,000 at auction in May 2020, according to Heritage Auctions.

 Although you might not find something as valuable as a Shoeless Joe Jackson card, it could be worth your time to look for a few treasures in the attic (or garage, basement, shed or storage unit).
 Here are 10 of the hottest collectibles you might find.

 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.